Feature Alignment as a Generative Process

 \section{Conclusions}

 We presented feature alignment, a technique to approximate reversibility in neural networks.
 By optimizing the features to match the inputs, we trained an encoder to predict its input, given an output.
 For a simple case, we showed that it is possible to recover the inputs given only the outputs by adding latent variables, which are optimized only with the reversibility loss.
-We can generate new samples with the same statistical distribution of the training data.
-To improve the quality of the generated samples, that suffer from noise effects, we combined the generative adversarial network method by coupling a generator and a discriminator network to the images generated by the method to improve the quality of the generated samples, which suffer from noise effects.
-We also demonstrated that the technique can be modified to a local training rule, as opposed to backpropagation, which offers the advantage of lowering memory resources for training and extracting gradients of neural networks.
+We can generate new samples with the same statistical distribution as the training data by coupling a probabilistic layer with the same formulation as the variational autoencoders.
+We combined the generative adversarial network method by coupling a generator and a discriminator network to the images generated by the method to improve the quality of the generated samples, which suffer from noise effects.
+We also demonstrated that the technique can be modified to use a local training rule instead of backpropagation, which has the advantage of using less memory for training and extracting gradients from neural~networks.

 Mathematical analysis on the convergence of the proposed technique shows that the weights converge to a pseudo-inverse matrix, which justifies the convergence of a network trained in this way to map its outputs back to its inputs.
-Since the bottlenecks do not allow for a one-to-one relationship, the~restriction is the architecture of the network~itself.
+Since the bottlenecks do not permit a one-to-one relationship, the~restriction is the architecture of the network~itself.

 We used the technique to reconstruct and generate images from the datasets MNIST, CIFAR-10, CelebA and STL-10.
-The~results demonstrate that the features can approximately match the inputs.
-Despite not being able to improve on the sampling quality of other current generative techniques, reversibility can offer advantages when a mapping of the outputs back to its inputs is desired.
-The data set CIFAR-10 is notoriously difficult because of the small image size and high variance, which led to samples with high FID measure.
-By coupling a classification layer on the encoder network, we can use label information for conditional generation of samples.
-Additionally, the results of local training suggests that we can train neural networks without feedback of global loss functions.
+The~results demonstrate that the features can approximate the inputs.
+Despite the fact that it cannot improve on the sampling quality of other current generative techniques, reversibility can be advantageous when a mapping of the outputs back to their inputs is desired.
+The CIFAR-10 and STL-10 datasets are notoriously difficult due to the small image size and high variance, resulting in samples with a high FID measure.

-The proposed technique can be seen as a compromise between VAEs and GANs.
-The full architecture has crisper samples than VAEs and a latent vector that can be exploited.
-Feature extraction can be implemented across many different neural network architectures.
-Thus, it can potentially be improved to further increase the quality of the results.